Galaxy 31, Galaxy 32, Galaxy 35, Galaxy 36 and Galaxy 37 are five C-band only communications satellites owned by Intelsat.

 The satellites Maxar will build are named Galaxy-31, Galaxy-32, Galaxy-35 and Galaxy-36; the satellites from Northrop Grumman are named Galaxy-33 and Galaxy-34.
 All six are expected to be ready for launch in 2022.

 Intelsat said it is negotiating with manufacturers for a seventh satellite that, once described as a possible need, is now “required” for its C-band transition.
+This satellite, called Galaxy 37 was ordered in September 2020 from Maxar.

 |Type / Application:||Communication|